roicort/WEAM-SPOTS/README.md

-# Entropic associative memory using a single register that includes tagging
+# Entropic associative memory using a single register